 The Mi Duramo 6.

-What happens to my claim after I submitted my details?
+What happens to my claim after I’ve submitted my details?
 We need to validate your details to ensure that you qualify for this offer.
-Please wait up to 48 hours (two working days) for us to validate your claim and send you your mi adidas promotion code.
+Please wait up to 48 hours (two working days) for us to validate your claim and send you your Mi adidas promotion code.

 What happens after 48 hours (two working days)?
-If you have not heard from us and not received an email with your mi adidas promotion code, please contact us after 48 hours (two working days).
+If you have not heard from us and not received an email with your Mi adidas promotion code after 48 hours (two working days) please contact us.

-How long do I have to use my mi adidas promotion code?
+When do I have to use my promotion code by?/When does my Mi adidas promotion code expire?

-You must use your mi adidas promotion code within seven days from the dispatch of email containing your code.
+You must use your Mi adidas promotion code within seven days from the dispatch of email containing your code.

 Will I have to pay postage and packaging?
 No, standard postage and packaging is included to one UK address.

-How long will it take for my personalised mi adidas trainers to arrive?
+How long will it take for my personalised Mi adidas trainers to arrive?
 Please be advised your personalised trainers may take 6-8 weeks to arrive, please check the adidas website when purchasing to confirm.

 Terms and Conditions